BrandonWilsonProjects/Math-Animations/README.md

 **How to get them in 10 seconds:**

-1. Scroll down this page or click a math subject | e.g. `Algebra II/` folder
+1. Scroll down this page or click a math subject | e.g. `Algebra II` folder
 2. Open any subfolder [unit] | e.g. `Polynomials`, `Sequences`
 3. Open `media`
 3. Open `videos`